dougrich/tokenerator/ux/src/site-info.md

 ___OAuth Provider___ is the account provider that you signed in with: either Google or Microsoft.

 A ___user id___ is a unique, random id provided by your oauth provider.
-It contains no information beyond which provider you signed in with.
+It contains no personally identifiable information.

 ### Tracking/Data Usage
 I track as little as possible.
 No data is collected until you create a token.